 mode.
 In Polygon mode, the program calculates a linear interpolatation

 between two points, which helps to draw a completely new curve, like this:

-- Do what the button says: Click on the first point of the new curve (usually beginning at the left side of the graph)
+- Click on the first point in the curve area (usually beginning at the left side of the graph)